DenisSalem/VenC/doc/EN.md

 `$ venc --edit-and-export <file>`

-THis command opens a folder passed as a parameter with your favorite text editor, defined in [blog_configuration.yaml](#main-config-file) then, once the edition completed, recompiles the whole blog.
+This command opens a folder passed as a parameter with your favorite text editor, defined in [blog_configuration.yaml](#main-config-file) then, once the edition completed, recompiles the whole blog.

 ## Display reminder